By Kurt Clements

-I meet a lot of people that have a goal of homeownership, but have no idea how to achieve their goal.
+I meet a lot of people that have a goal of homeownership.
+From the south side of Chicago to the suburbs in Aurora and Naperville the common theme is they have no idea how to achieve their goal.
 Many times they were not taught the importance of paying their bills on time, and therefore they have poor credit.
-They are consistantly bombarded by advertisements promising ‘credit repair’ and they desparatly want to become homeowners.
+They are consistently bombarded by advertisements promising ‘credit repair’ and they desperately want to become homeowners.
 What should they do?
 Should you pay a credit repair company to assist in increasing their credit scores?

 I always provide my clients with a FREE tri-merge credit report pulled by a mortgage lender.
 This credit bureau includes all their credit being reported by Experian, Trans Union, and Equifax.
 Then, I teach them how to read their credit report Together we carefully review each account and verify the validity of it.
 While you may not initially recognize the collection agency that shows a collection against you, you still need to contact them to see if in fact that debt is yours.
 Many times a collection agency will sell debt to other collection agencies.

 Once you have a full understanding of what you owe and to whom you owe it you can establish your road map and budget.
 The goal is to pay off (or settle in full – yes, it’s ok to do that as well) every one of your collections.
 That way, they can’t come back to haunt you in the future.